amarnadh19/books/AzureStorage.md

 Access to table storage is fast and cost effective for many types of applications, typically low cost than traditional SQL for same volume of data

+The service is a NoSQL datastore which accepts authenticated calls from inside and outside the Azure cloud

+you can use Table storage to store flexible datasets like user data for web application, address books, device information or other typr of metadata your service requires

+you can store any number of entities in a table, and a storage account may contain any number of tables, up to the capacity limit of the storage account

+zure tables are ideal for storing structured, non-relational data.

+### Common uses of Table storage include